triton-inference-server/server/docs/run.rst

 Running the Server
 ==================

-For best performance the TensorRT Inference Server should be run on a system that contains Docker, nvidia-docker, CUDA and one or more supported GPUs, as explained in :ref:`section-running-the-inference-server`.
+For best performance the Triton Inference Server should be run on a system that contains Docker, nvidia-docker, CUDA and one or more supported GPUs, as explained in :ref:`section-running-the-inference-server`.
 The inference server can